zhangineer/zhangineer.github.io/_posts/2023-11-16-Networking-and-LLM-pt1.md

 * Explore the fundamentals of instruction formulation, function invocation, context understanding, and prompt crafting in ChatGPT.
 * Investigating ChatGPT's ability to execute function calls for API interactions within an ACI environment.
 * Analyzing ChatGPT's responses to diverse queries and examining ways to refine them.
-* Exploring using RAG (Retrieval Augmented Generation) for real-time knowledge retrieval to enhance the user experience.
+* Explore RAG (Retrieval Augmented Generation) for real-time knowledge retrieval to assist with network configurations.

 In future blogs, we will further look into more advanced LLM topics, such as fine-tuning LLMs and pre-training a model from scratch.

-## High Level Flow
+## Environment Setup and High-Level Flow
-The fundamental concept involves the user submitting an abstract request, which ChatGPT interprets.
-In scenarios where the request necessitates a series of actions, ChatGPT is fed a sequence of tasks for additional analysis.
-This process is cumulative and iterative until we fulfill the user request.
+We'll have an ACI Simulator in the environment to interact with.
+We'll create a small agent as the middleware that handles user input, communicates with ChatGPT, and makes API calls to the APIC simulator.

 ![high_level_flow](../../../images/high_level_flow.png)